Introduction

 Risk Transfer Mechanism

-As cyber threats evolve, maintaining appropriate endpoint security measures will remain an essential component of responsible law firm management and a concrete demonstration of the duty of care owed to clients.
+As cyber threats continue to evolve in both sophistication and frequency, maintaining appropriate endpoint security measures will remain an essential component of responsible law firm management.
+It is a concrete demonstration of the duty of care owed to clients—one that extends from the ethical mandates of the ABA Model Rules to the practical realities of insurance underwriting and courtroom scrutiny.
+Firms that invest proactively in endpoint security today are building the foundation for long-term resilience tomorrow.